malkawenedal/-Looking-for-Suspicious-Transactions/README.md

 ### Data Analysis
 #### Part 1:
-after joining the card column from creditcard file with card column from transaction file then joining cardholder_id column from cardholder file with cardholder_id fro credit_card file, i was able to get  a this  dataframe .
+after joining the card column from creditcard file with card column from transaction file then joining cardholder_id column from cardholder file with cardholder_id from credit_card file, i was able to get  a this  dataframe .

 ![DF_1](Starter_Files\Data\DF_1.PNG)